AccumulateNetwork/ledger-app-acme/README.md

 # Ledger Boilerplate Application

-This is a boilerplate application which can be forked to start a new project for the Ledger Nano S/X.
+This the firmware for the Accumualate app for the Ledger Nano S/X.

 ## Prerequisite